ibm-cloud-docs/cephaas/host_rename.md

 {: #renaming-hosts-cli}
 {: cli}

-To rename the host using CLI, use the `host-update` command to rename a specific host.
+To rename the host from the CLI, use the `host-update` command to rename a specific host.

 Run the following command to update the name of a specific host.